 August 13, 2018

-Join the Frank Lloyd Wright Foundation, the School of Architecture at Taliesin, and Taliesin Preservation, Inc. for a lecture by architect Kengo Kuma at Taliesin in Spring Green, Wisconsin.
+Join the Frank Lloyd Wright Foundation and Taliesin Preservation, Inc. for a lecture by architect Kengo Kuma at Taliesin in Spring Green, Wisconsin.
 The lecture will be held in the Hillside Theater.

 Hillside Theatre at Taliesin